aaron13100/404solution/README.md

 ### Will this plugin redirect my pages if I change my permalinks structure? ###

 Yes!
-404 Redirected records the page/post ID number and looks up the most current permalink before redirecting the user.
+404 Killer records the page/post ID number and looks up the most current permalink before redirecting the user.

 ### Can I redirect all 404's to a particular page? ###